cta-observatory/lstosa/src/osa/crontab/launchers/README.md

 Currently, there are 8 launchers:

 ### 1. `launch_GainSel`

 - Executes Gain Selection
 - Stops when the flag `GainSelFinished` exists

 ### 2. `launch_GainSelCheck`

 - Launches:

   - Gain Selection Check
   - Web interface

 - Stops when the flag `GainSelFinished` exists

-Both of them are planned for removal once Gain Selection is no longer handled by `lstosa`.
+Both of them are planned for removal when no longer GainSel.

 ---

 ### 3. `launch_Sequencer1`

 - Starts DL1a production
 - Runs only when `GainSelFinished` flag exists